krishnaadavi/TADebtAnalyzer/README.md

 - Data schema from HTTP services is assumed to be in correct format

 #Enhancements (if there is more time..)
-- Configurize the environment specific properties (service urls etc)
+- Configure the environment specific properties (service urls etc)
 - Dependency injections for TAService etc.
 - build server backend services layer, fetch data from other TA or 3rd party services
 - Instead of stdout, output can be written to db or a file for further analytics.

+#Instructions to compile and run
+Terminal:
+- run.sh //compiles and runs TADebtAnalyzerApp
+- please ensure java is installed

+IDE:
+- You may use any of the IDEs (I used IntelliJ)
+- pom.xml is included in the project
+- Open the project in IDE and run TADebtAnalyzerApp class
+- run TADebtAnalyzerTest for unit tests